amitmse/in_Python_/Logistic Regression/README.md

 		Y/(1-Y)		= Exp(a + bX)/{1 + Exp(a + bX)}]/ [1/{1 + Exp(a + bX)}]     = Exp(a + bX) = exp^y
 		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship)

-	- A sigmoid function is any mathematical function whose graph has a characteristic S-shaped or sigmoid curve, and logistic / logit function has the same property of a sigmoid function.
+	- The sigmoid function is a mathematical function used to map the predicted values to probabilities which has a characteristic S-shaped or sigmoid curve.
+     	- Logistic / logit function has the same property of a sigmoid function.

-	- The sigmoid function takes any real number as input and outputs a value between 0 and 1.
+	- The sigmoid function takes any real number as input and outputs a value between 0 and 1, so it forms a curve like the “S”.

+	- Due to Sigmoid function, Logistic Regression is not a Linear Regression model.

 -----------------------------------------------------------------------------------------------------------------------